justin-xing/justin-xing/README.md

 ## I'm Justin, a 3rd year CS student at UWaterloo.

 Proficient in front-end and back-end web development.
+Exploring other skillsets.

 Previously @**Google**, **Government of Canada**, **Qualifacts**